skons35/MorphOS/README.md

  you should find a simpleSceneTester.sln_ file, that you can open with that IDE, and then compile the project.
 * launch / test the generated binary.

-At this time, **SimpleSceneTester** is a very simple OpenGL program, that aims to load and display an OBJ file ( a default one, or a specific one if filename is provided as command line parameter) It can be launched using samples scripts in  **tests_scripts** folder.
+**SimpleSceneTester** is a very simple OpenGL program, that aims to load and display an OBJ file ( a default one, or a specific one if filename is provided as command line parameter) It can be launched using samples scripts in  **tests_scripts** folder.
 I also provide the sample data (OBJ files and texture in **data** folder).